oktaytuncay/Kubernetes/kubernetes.md

     - db-service
     - web-deployment

-In this case, the webapp-pod can reach db-service simlpy using the hostname db-service.
+In this case, the webapp-pod can reach db-service simply using the hostname db-service.

 > mysql.connect("db-service")

-If required, the webapp-pod can reach a service in another Namespace as well.
-For this you must append the name of the namespace to the name of the service.
+If required, the webapp-pod can reach service in another Namespace as well.
+For this, you must append the name of the namespace to the name of the service.

-For example for the web-pod in the default namespace to connect to the database in the Dev environment, in this case format should be `service.namespace.svc.cluster.local`
+For example for the web-pod in the default namespace to connect to the database in the Dev environment, in this case, the format should be `service.namespace.svc.cluster.local`

 > mysql.connect("db-service.dev.svc.cluster.local")